codydon/to-do/README.md

 <h1>TO DO  React App </h1>
-<h2>Get Started</h2>
+<h2>Get Started</h2> <br />
-You can design of the app named design.png in the root folder The url of the deployed app is https://to-do-swart-five.vercel.app/ After clone go the project directory, you can run:
+You can design of the app named design.png in the root folder <br/>
+The url of the deployed app is https://to-do-swart-five.vercel.app/ <br />
+After clone go the project directory, you can run: <br />

 ### `npm install`